 South Maui is less crowded than West Maui with the most sunshine access on the island.
 There are great beaches in South Maui such as Kihei, Makena and Molokini.
-It is closest to the airport and I’ve been told it can feel ‘spring-breaky’, so know what type of experience you want based on where you are staying.
+All of which have easier parking situations that almost all of West Maui.

-While the Hawaiian Islands are similar to one another, each has an individuality to them and Maui is a favorite among many.
-Knowing ahead of time what type of a trip you are seeking and matching lodging to that will help make sure you have a fantastic time.
-If you have questions regarding Maui comment below and I’ll connect with you directly.
+While the Hawaiian Islands are similar to one another, each one has an individuality to them and Maui is a favorite among many.
+Knowing ahead of time what type of trip you are seeking and matching lodging to that will help make sure you have a fantastic time.
+If you have questions regarding where to stay in Maui comment below and I’ll connect with you directly.

 Top TIPS for where to stay in Maui

 - Once you land at Maui’s airport, Kahului, and pick up your rental car, stop at one of the major retail chains for groceries and snacks.
 There is a Costco and Target near the airport.
 This will help save you money as Hawaii is known for expensive restaurants.